 - By 2017, 63% of youth desisted from crime in the two years following their probation start.

-O-H placements have also gone down dramatically, nationally and in Hennepin County.
-This is the result of realizing that moving youth out of their home and community severed their ties to family and community support, Planners also considered that youth would be returning to their communities at some point.
+In recent years, as a result of a collaborative effort among the Juvenile Court stakeholders, the number of Out-of-Home Placements have been reduced substantially, as well as the placements of youth out of state have been reduced.
+This is the result of realizing that moving youth out of their home and community severed their ties to family and community support.
+Planners also considered that youth would be returning to their communities at some point.

 From 2012 to 2017